AkkalDhami/AkkalDhami/README.md

 # 👋 Hey There!

-I'm Akkal Dhami,  Full-Stack Developer passionate about building modern, scalable web applications using Next.js, TypeScript, Node.js, MySQL and MongoDB.
+I'm Akkal Dhami,  Full-Stack Developer passionate about building modern, scalable web applications using Next.js, React.js, TypeScript, JavaScript, Node.js, MySQL and MongoDB.
 I enjoy crafting seamless user experiences, writing clean and efficient code, and continuously learning new technologies to stay ahead in the ever-evolving web ecosystem.